 4) The official Christmas Light Switch-on took place in November, but the lights are still on and ready to be enjoyed as you stroll and do some window shopping.

 5) Speaking of lights, take a ride up in the elevator at Victoria Square and take in the view from inside the dome.
-I finally made it up into the dome with Mom and Dad earlier this year, and it was a fantastic sight!
-The children and Phil haven’t yet been up.
-I’m waiting to take them up to see the city lights at dusk this month.
+It was only last year that we made it up to the top to look over the city, and it was a fantastic sight!
+We now try to go up as often as we can when we’re in Belfast; the kids love it!

 6) Make a date and visit Santa in his grotto.
 It’s a little different here than in North America.
 You won’t catch a glimpse of Santa until after you’ve paid for your ticket, waited in line, and then enter his cabin.
 There are locations at malls, garden centres, and elsewhere.
 As an alternative to this, you could visit the Black Santa and be thankful for what you do have this festive season.

 7) Shopping.
 Of course, you can also shop while in Belfast.
 There may be a few things that you can’t shop for so easily with the kids, but we’ve managed by one parent taking both kids while the other does the shopping.
-Then Phil and I will each take a child and they’ll shop for their sibbling.
-Tristan has been planning his gift for Kallista since October!
+Then Phil and I will each take a child and they’ll shop for their sibling.
+The children love shopping for each other and put great thought into their gifts!

 8) I made some good friends when I first arrived in Belfast and stayed in a youth hostel.
 Most everyone has now left and moved back home or elsewhere.
 One Northern Ireland friend I met there is an artist and we try to meet up with him in December.
 It’s usually the best time to find us both in Belfast at the same time.
 Even if we don’t meet up with him, we will stop by a gallery or two to see what’s shaking.
 The children really enjoy it (probably more than us parents).
 Special in-residence artists and shows bring a new perspective to our viewing, and they are now also offering one-day and weekend classes.